Can Rosacea / Pregnancy Go Hand in Hand? Unfortunately Yes

-It's no secret that body changes (and sometimes shocking birth photos) during pregnancy can leave you feeling overwhelmed.
-But skin conditions, like rosacea and pregnancy, don't always feel like they should be related.
+It's no secret that body changes during pregnancy but you don't expect your face to change!
+Rosacea and pregnancycan happen together.
 Developing rosacea when you're pregnant is tough on the self esteem, but there are natural ways to calm your skin down before baby arrives!
-Can you get a rosacea because of pregnancy?
-We've investigated and found some experts believe that specific life triggers can, in fact, cause the onset of rosacea.
+We've investigated the links between rosacea and pregnancy and found some experts believe that specific life triggers can, in fact, cause the onset of rosacea.

 Here are some ways to reduce rosacea while pregnant: